-House System - All children are placed in a 'House'.
+House System - All children are placed in a House with family members.
 Houses are Red, Blue, Yellow and Green.

-Children who work hard and demonstrate the school values can be awarded house points.
+Children who work hard and demonstrate the school values are awarded 'caught doing the right thing' tokens.
 For exceptional work and continuous demonstration of our values, gold stars worth 20 points are awarded.
-All Year 2 children will have the opportunity to be 'House Captains' throughout the year and contribute further to the school ethos and environment.